merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

 [![Example output](../../images/anvi-display-functions-02.png){:.center-img .width-50}](../../images/anvi-display-functions-02.png)

-After quick prettification through the <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> interface, this leads to a cleaner display of three distinct species in this group, and functions that are uniquely enriched in each of them:
+After a quick prettification through the <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> interface, leads to a cleaner display of three distinct species in this group, and functions that are uniquely enriched in either of them:

 [![Example output](../../images/anvi-display-functions-03.png){:.center-img .width-80}](../../images/anvi-display-functions-03.png)

-The resulting <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> can now be used by <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> to re-visualize these data, or can be shared with the community without sharing the underlying contigs databases.
+Now the resulting <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span> can be used by <span class="artifact-p">[anvi-interactive](/help/main/programs/anvi-interactive)</span> to re-visualize these data, or can be shared with the community without sharing the underlying contigs databases.

 {:.notice}